mohamed1refaie/go_chat/README.md

 To Run the Project:
 * clone the repo or download it
 * cd into the directory of the project from the terminal
-* install all Gorilla websocket with `go get github.com/gorilla/websocket`
+* install Gorilla websocket with `go get github.com/gorilla/websocket`
 * start the server with `go main.go`

 *The server is now live on localhost:8080, you can open as many tabs as you want*